pgjones/quart-db/docs/how_to_guides/migrations.rst

 Quart-DB considers migrations to be linear and forward only, as such migrations are numbered from 0, to 1, onwards.
-Each migration is a python file containing two functions, the first ``migrate`` has the following signature,
+Each migration is a python file containing a ``migrate`` function with the following signature,

 .. code-block:: python